wp-plugins/gallery-bank/readme.txt

 [Click here to view the Image](http://tech-banker.com/wp-content/uploads/2013/11/preview21-1024x487.png)

-### How to Delete an Album?
+= How to Delete an Album in Gallery Bank? =

 You can Delete an Album if you wish to.
 In order to perform this action, you need to go to your Gallery Bank Dashboard Page and then click on Delete Album button at the right side of each album.

 [Click here to view the Image](http://tech-banker.com/wp-content/uploads/2013/11/delete11-1024x409.png)

 Once you click on the button, a confirmation message will appear stating "Are you sure you want to delete this Album?"

 [Click here to view the Image](http://tech-banker.com/wp-content/uploads/2013/11/delete2-1024x406.png)

 Click on "OK" to proceed and your Album would be deleted.

-### How to set Short code for Masonry Gallery?
+= How to set Short code for Masonry Gallery? =

 In order to set Shortcode for Masonry Gallery, you need to follow these steps :
 1)  Locate Pages Menu on the left side of WordPress Dashboard Menus and then click on Pages.